Pelahatchie, Mississippi

 Pelahatchie is a town in Rankin County, Mississippi, United States.
 The town's population was 1,334 at the 2010 census.
 It is part of the Jackson, Mississippi Metropolitan Statistical Area.
 Its zip code is 39145.

 History

 Pelahatchie was founded in 1850, and named after Pelahatchie Creek.

 The name Pelahatchie is derived from the Native American term meaning "crooked creek".
 The town was the bright spot in the county during the late 1800s mainly due to the railroad access in the heart of town.

 Pelahatchie is home to both a public school, Pelahatchie Attendance Center (Chiefs), and a private school, East Rankin Academy (Patriots).

+In June 2017, Ryshonda Harper Beechem was elected as mayor, the first African-American mayor in Rankin County.
+In June 2021, she was defeated in the general election by Karl VanHorn.
+VanHorn was reelected as mayor in June 2025 for a second term, defeating Beechem again.

 Geography

 According to the United States Census Bureau, the town has a total area of 3.2 sqmi, all land.

 Demographics

 2020 census

 As of the 2020 United States census, there were 1,272 people, 613 households, and 489 families residing in the town.